informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

 - To make sure we can call the error handler from anywhere in the page structure, we will use `redux`.
 This will allow us to store the state of errors.
 This way,
   - We can `dispatch` a message to show the error.
   - The logic to show a proper error message or UX behavior based on the error object will be part of the error reducer.
-  - The error modal component can use the `error` in redux store to determine whether it should show any errors or not.
+  - The error modal component can use the `error` in the redux store to determine whether it should show any errors or not.

 ### Global handler (catch-all)